AGENDA FOR TRANSFORMATION

 - Ensure competition between private players in the power and water sectors

-- Ensure effectiveness of regulators
+- Ensure the effectiveness of regulators

 - Focus on high quality 24/7 electric and drinkable water supply